-- Access Nodes: PON-OLT, PON-ONT, DPU, other - Aggregation and Service Gateway: one or several switches/routers in a setup that supports options for layer 2 aggregation, layer 3 service aggregation, Service Edge/BNG (and/or S/P-GW) functions and supports composing an SDN-controlled leaf-spine fabric.
+- Access Node types: PON, DPU, Fixed Wireless Access (FWA), other - Access Node device types: Device types defined by the AN type (e.g. PON, DPU, FWA).
+For example, a PON AN type includes OLT and ONU device types. - Aggregation and Service Gateway: one or several switches/routers in a setup that supports options for layer 2 aggregation, layer 3 service aggregation, Service Edge/BNG (and/or S/P-GW) functions and supports composing an SDN-controlled leaf-spine fabric.
 The fabric design can be VxLAN based as well as MPLS based.
-It provides a mesh for the localized ANs to access the network, and optionally a management network between the compute functions, the ANs, AN drivers and ASG drivers. - Compute: servers that host the AN driver and ASG driver, as well as control and management plane modules
+It provides a mesh for the localized ANs to access the network, and optionally a management network between the compute functions, the ANs, AN drivers and ASG drivers.

+• Compute: servers that host the AN driver(s), and ASG driver, as well as control and management plane modules